get-salt-AI/SaltAI/README.md

 ## 🤝 Contributing
-_We love your input!_ We want to you to feel welcome to contribute to this project.
+_We love your input!_ We want to you to feel welcome to contribute to this project whether it's:

 - 🐛 Reporting a bug
 - 🛠️ Submitting a fix